 Founding of the Boy Scouts of America

-Robert Baden-Powell first founded the Boy Scouts in England, as discussed here.
+Robert Baden-Powell first founded the Boy Scouts in England (click here for that story).
 One of the well-known Boy Scout traditions is doing good deeds.
-It was a good deed, done by an unknown English Scout, which was responsible for bringing scouting to the U.S.A.
+It was a good deed, done by an unknown English Scout, which was responsible for bringing scouting to the USA.

 As the story goes, Chicago publisher William D. Boyce lost his way in London in 1909.
 Seeing his dilemma, a young boy approached Mr. Boyce, saluted smartly, and offered his services.
 When the American tried to give the boy money as a reward, the boy refused, explaining that it was his duty as a Scout to help.
 Mr. Boyce didn’t know what a Scout was, but he wanted to know more.
 Boyce obtained information from the Scouting office in London, and brought it home to America.

-Even before this, however, there were similar youth programs in America, most notably the Woodcraft Indians, founded by Ernest Thompson Seton in 1902 and the Sons of Daniel Boone, founded by Daniel Carter Bear in 1905.
+Even before this, however, there were similar youth programs in America, most notably the Woodcraft Indians, founded by Ernest Thompson Seton in 1902, and the Sons of Daniel Boone, founded by Daniel Carter Beard in 1905.
 In fact, Robert Baden-Powell included aspects of Seton’s organization in his founding of the Boy Scouts.